0xSteady/Binary-Edge-EDL-Generator-Alpine-Linux-Container/README.md

 # Description
-This container normalizes the data contained in the file published by Binary Edge at https://api.binaryedge.io/v1/minions into a format that can be consumed as an EDL by the Palo Alto NGFW
+This container normalizes the data contained in the files published by Binary Edge at https://api.binaryedge.io/v1/minions and https://api.binaryedge.io/v1/minions and https://api.binaryedge.io/v1/minions-v6 into a format that can be consumed as an EDL by the Palo Alto NGFW.
+The output is written to /tmp/minionsparser/minions-v4.edl.txt and /tmp/minionsparser/minions-v6.edl.txt.

 # Requirements
 This contianer is designed to run on Docker and requries either Docker or Docker Desktop.